SnYco55/demogl/README.md

 ```
 ## 5.1 Fill the database
 Once your API is running, you can use the script `seed.ts` located in `frontend/src/config/`

-Run the script : (the Database must be empty)
+Run the script : (the database must be empty)
 ```bash
 node seed.ts
 ```